Organic Himalayan buckwheat (kuttu/ogla) from Himachal Pradesh

 Unlike agriculture in the plains, crops here are sown twice a year, while in higher-altitude areas, only one crop cycle is possible annually.
 Buckwheat is typically sown in May–June in upper farms and in July in lower regions.

 The land is lightly tilled using animals like bullocks or dzo, and seeds are scattered by hand across terraced fields.
-The crop depends very little on irrigation, thriving instead on natural rainfall, mountain moisture, and even ambient humidity.
+The crop depends very little on irrigation, thriving instead on natural rainfall, mountain moisture, and ambient humidity.

-Within weeks, fields transform into a soft blanket of white and pink flowers—one of Kinnaur’s most characteristic mid-summer sights.
+Within weeks, fields transform into a soft blanket of white and pink flowers — one of Kinnaur’s most characteristic mid-summer sights.
 By September–October, the crop matures and is ready for harvest.

 Harvesting is entirely manual.
 Plants are cut using sickles and dried for 7–10 days on rooftops or open, ventilated spaces.
 The grains are then separated by beating and cleaned through traditional winnowing, where the mountain breeze naturally removes the husk.